DISCOVER THE WINDMILLS AND WATERMILLS OF SUFFOLK

 Whenever the tides are suitable, the mill breaks into work.
 It is now a living history museum so you can really see close-up how the wood and metalwork together with the flow of the water to grind the grain into flour.

 Milling and turning days are scheduled throughout the summer months when the mill is open daily until the beginning of October.

 After visiting the mill, the town centre of Woodbridge is just a short walk away.
 Here you can explore a superb selection of interesting, independent shops, cafes and restaurants.
 A lovely walk to take is the Woodbridge and River Deben walk offering stunning views across the estuary.

-At the Museum of East Anglian life, in the centre of the market town of Stowmarket, where both the Eastbridge windpump and the Alton water mill can be viewed.
+At the Food Museum, in the centre of the market town of Stowmarket, where both the Eastbridge windpump and the Alton water mill can be viewed.